-I think I have already said that I tend to be an optimist.
+I am an optimist.
 I was blessed with optimistic parents.
 I was brought up with a Northern “you’ll be right” sort of approach to minor disasters.
-If you burn your hand on an electric hob ring, you merely need to blow on it.
 As long as you can’t see bone, a plaster will fix it.

 That is the most negative thing I can say about their optimistic outlook.
 The positive aspect is this:

 Anything is possible.
 You just have to try it.
 What’s the worst that can happen?

 This sort of attitude is now known as “a growth mind-set”.

 Here are a few key indicators of a growth mind-set:

 I like a wonky line.
 I’ve never had a good sense of direction.
 Life’s too short to get out a peg and line.
 I like kinks.
 The same with plant supports.
 Who wants a perfectly perpendicular wigwam when you can have one that tilts at a jaunty angle?

 When I planned my rose garden I had no ideas of the perils which lurked beneath.
 I had been lulled into a false sense of security by the clay soil elsewhere in the garden.
 It was only when I tried to sink my spade into the lawn that I realised we had about 7cm of topsoil, some weird plastic netting beneath this, and then a metre or more of builders’ rubble, flint and chalk, set into a concrete-hard consistency.
 I managed to peel off a strip of about 2 metres by 10cm in an hour.
 I began to have misgivings.
 I even walked away from it.
 For a week.
 I wondered if I should let the grass grow back.
 But then it rained, and it got slightly softer.
 Crucially, I bought my ladies’ pickaxe.
 I have never looked back.